-Seven-button RKE transmitters will provide functions that allow the same basic operation as the three-button, but may also be used to operate the power liftgate (optional), power sliding doors, Remote Start feature
+Seven-button RKE transmitters will provide functions that allow the same basic operation as the three-button, but may also be used to operate the power liftgate (optional), power sliding doors, Remote Start feature (optional).

-(optional).
 Some features can be programmed to the customers preferences.
-For example, flash headlights or sound horn on LOCK.
+For example, lights flash or sound horn on lock.